eizedev/terraform-provider-ad/README.md

 git pull randomswdev main
 ```

+* Perhaps you need to fix some merge conflicts, f.e. for `index.md` after pulling changes from one forked repository (done in my project)
 * Build provider as described [here](https://github.com/hashicorp/terraform-provider-ad/blob/main/_about/CONTRIBUTING.md)
 * Please note that there can be other issues which isn't reported here or fixed using patches above, so **use your newly built provider at your own risk**